Examiners Outline WASSCE Candidates’ Weaknesses to Avoid Failure

 READ: Exam Preparation Tips For Making Grade “A” in Any Subject

-How did the chief examiners’ rate Language students?
+How did the chief examiners’ rate language students?

 (1) Poor use of language

-The Chief Examiners for English Language 2, Twi (Asante) 2, Fante 2, French 2, Nzema 1 and Fante 1 lamented the rate at which faulty constructions, spelling errors and poor grammar were found in candidates’ responses.
+The Chief Examiners for English Language 2, Twi (Asante) 2, Fante 2, French 2, Nzema 1, and Fante 1 lamented the rate at which faulty constructions, spelling errors, and poor grammar were found in candidates’ responses.
 Similarly, the Chief Examiners for Ewe 2 and Ga 2 expressed worry about the use of the spoken form of the language instead of the standard one.
 They lamented the misuse of personal pronouns in the language.

 (2) Poor Stock of Vocabulary

-The Chief Examiners for French 2, Dangme 2, Gonja 2 observed that candidates’ stock of vocabulary was limited.
-As such, they wrote their essays with a lot of English words in it.
+The Chief Examiners for French 2, Dangme 2, and Gonja 2 observed that candidates’ stock of vocabulary was limited.
+As such, they wrote their essays with a lot of English words in them.
 This made it very difficult to understand some of the sentences they constructed.
 Similarly, the Chief Examiner for English Language 2 lamented the wrong use of words and poor punctuation in the essays of the candidates.

 (3) Poor Skills in Answering Comprehension Questions